5.10 Full Payment Policy

 Pharmacies must not charge any amount directly to an individual receiving full PharmaCare coverage for a drug, substance, or related service that is a full benefit.

-Individuals receiving full PharmaCare coverage are those covered under PharmaCare plans B, C, D, F, G, P, W, Z, and those that have reached their Fair PharmaCare (Plan I) family maximum.
+Individuals receiving full PharmaCare coverage are those covered under PharmaCare plans B, C, D, F, G, M, P, W, Z, and those that have reached their Fair PharmaCare (Plan I) family maximum.

 A drug, substance, or related service is a full benefit when it is